 Instructions

 - Thoroughly rinse the lentils and quinoa.
 Transfer to a large bowl and cover with cold water.
-Soak for 6-12 hours in the fridge, then drain and rinse again.
+Soak for 6-12 hours in the fridge.
+Drain the lentils and quinoa thoroughly.
+They can hold a lot of extra water, which will keep the bread from cooking properly, I recommend letting them sit in a sieve for 10 minutes to remove the excess water

 - In a high-speed blender, add the lentils, quinoa, yeast, yogurt, psyllium husk, salt, and 1.25 cups of water.
 Blend until smooth.